Amaseal/decor/src/products/posts/multifunctional-cat-hammock-veneered-white.md

   **Materials:**

-  Painted MDF white -will perfectly match with the Scandinavian minimalistic interior design.
+  MDF painted  white -will perfectly match with the Scandinavian minimalistic interior design.

   **Size:**